johnptmcdonald/testing_times/README.md

 function createUser(name, username, password, cb) {

-    var user = new User();      // create a new instance of the User model user.name = name;  // set the users name (comes from the request) user.username = username;  // set the users username (comes from the request) user.password = password;  // set the users password (comes from the request)
+    var user = new User();      // create a new instance of the User model user.name = name;  // set the users name (normally comes from the request) user.username = username;  // set the users username (normally comes from the request) user.password = password;  // set the users password (normally comes from the request)

     user.save(function(err) {
         if (err) {